LadiesOfCodeGroupSessions/shopping-cart-nestjs/README.md

 ## To do:
-- controller spec tests is not working yet
+- controller spec tests is not working yet -> we need to fix the cart object
+- this might be helpful: https://github.com/nestjs/nest/issues/1209
 - Standardise linter
 ## Description